 Hydraulic oil expands when heated and contracts when cooled.
 This is a natural phenomena that happens to all liquids.
-The coefficient of expansion for API Group 1 hydraulic oil is approximately 0.00077 cubic centimeters per cubic centimeter of volume for 1°C of temperature change (0.00043 cubic inches per cubic inch of volume for 1°F of temperature change).
+The coefficient of expansion for API Group 1 hydraulic oil is approximately 0.00077 cm3 per cm3 of volume for 1°C of temperature change (0.00043 in3 per in3 of volume for 1°F of temperature change).
 Thermal contraction will allow a cylinder to retract as the hydraulic fluid which is trapped in the cylinder cools.